alexesprit/sorta/README.md

 # sorta

-> Tool for sorting your Spotify playlists using custom sort rules
+> Web application for sorting your Spotify playlists using custom sort rules

-This tool sorts _all_ your playlists automatically with these sort rules.
-For more complex cases consider using other tools, e.g. [Sortify][sortify].
+This application sorts _all_ your playlists automatically with these sort rules.
+For more complex cases consider using other applications, e.g. [Sortify][sortify].

 ## Development